YinanHuang/3DLinker/zinc/README.md

 ## Step 3: Train/generation on your dataset
 To train/test on your own dataset obtained in step 2, simply run the training/test script with the config file changed.
 Concretly, write the path to your new dataset into values of key <train_file>/<valid_file> in the config json file "train_config.json"/"test_config.json".

+---
+In case that ground truth are unknown and all we want is generation, simply replace `fragments(SMILES) molecule(SMILES)` by `fragments(SMILES) *` in Step 1.
+Note that 3DLinker requires the coordinates of fragment, and in this case it naively adds a pesudo linker (*CC*) and uses RDKit to generate fragment' coordinates.
+The quality of generation relies on how we deal with the coordinates of the fragment.